Background of the ELEVATE Project

 The Proposed Solution

-The project partners will be building on their experiences also within the ELEVATE project for addressing the identified needs.
-For this reason, the direct involvement of representatives of companies, HR staff, VET professionals but also labour market experts etc. will be crucial for its success.
+The project partners are building on their experiences, also within the ELEVATE project, for addressing the identified needs.
+For this reason, the direct involvement of representatives of companies, HR staff, VET professionals but also labour market experts etc. are crucial for its success.

 This means that in the first step during the needs and potential analysis, the direct and broad involvement of the target group (company representatives, company owners, HR staff and professionals, line managers, social partners, VET professionals, labour market experts) is the key for a correct definition of needs and potentials which - in a second step - forms the basis for the development of the potential scanner and all project results, which will also undergo a permanent reflection and feedback loop with the target group for achieving highest relevance and impact.
-Through this broad and open (and direct) involvement of the target group in front of a really urgent problem background of shortage of skilled workforce, we will be able to provide an innovative, target group oriented and relevant solution within the ELEVATE project.
+Through this broad, open, and direct involvement of the target group in front of an urgent problem background of shortage of skilled workforce, we will be able to provide an innovative, target group oriented and relevant solution within the ELEVATE project.

 Therefore, the ELEVATE project works on these three core results: